adamlin120/tmlu/eval/README.md

 ## OpenAI

-Use the model generate as the prediction.
+Parse the model generation to extract the prediction.

 #### before start